-3.14.2 Computing Propagation from Precipitation
+3.15.2 Computing Propagation from Data Other than IR

 The propagation vectors currently used in the CMORPH-KF Lagrangian time interpolation are computed from IR-based cloud motions.
 As noted in Subsection 3.7, these differ from the motion of precipitation systems, creating a source of error.
-We plan to explore alternatives of computing, or at least correcting the motion vectors from the PMW precipitation itself, and of using precipitation pattern motions as depicted in numerical model runs.
-Note that the philosophy of using numerical model output would be very consistent with how the IR is currently used; the data source's precipitation values are not used as such, but rather the data are used to depict motions.
+We plan to explore alternatives of computing, or at least correcting the motion vectors from the PMW precipitation itself, and of using pattern motions from precipitation and other variables as depicted in numerical model runs.
+Note that the philosophy of using numerical reanalysis/model output would be very consistent with how the IR is currently used; the data source's quantitative variable values are not used as such, but rather the data are used to depict motions.
 Pingping Xie has made some advances in this approach that could be useful.